-Migrating from Firebase · Cloudflare Pages docs
+Migrating from Firebase

 firebase.json

-{ "public": "public"}
+{ "public": "public"

-Firebase Hosting doesn't ask for your build command, so if you're running a standard JavaScript set up, you'll probably be using
+Firebase Hosting does not ask for your build command, so if you are running a standard JavaScript set up, you will probably be using

-npm build or a command specific to the framework or tool you're using (e.g.
+npm build or a command specific to the framework or tool you are using (for example,

 ng build).

-Once you've found your build directory and build command, you can move your project to Cloudflare Pages.
+After you have found your build directory and build command, you can move your project to Cloudflare Pages.

 Creating a new Pages project

-If you haven't pushed your static site to GitHub before, you should do so before continuing.
-This will also give you access to great features like automatic deployments, and deployment previews.
+If you have not pushed your static site to GitHub before, you should do so before continuing.
+This will also give you access to features like automatic deployments, and deployment previews .

-You can create a new repo by visiting repo.new and following the instructions to push your project up to GitHub.
+You can create a new repository by visiting repo.new and following the instructions to push your project up to GitHub.

-You can use the "Getting started" guide to add your project to Cloudflare Pages, using the build command and build directory that you saved earlier.
+Use the Get started guide to add your project to Cloudflare Pages, using the build command and build directory that you saved earlier.

 Cleaning up your old application and assigning the domain

-Once you've deployed your application, you should go into the Firebase dashboard and remove your old Firebase project.
-In your Cloudflare DNS settings for your domain, make sure that you've updated the CNAME record for your domain from Firebase to Cloudflare Pages.
+Once you have deployed your application, go to the Firebase dashboard and remove your old Firebase project.
+In your Cloudflare DNS settings for your domain, make sure to update the CNAME record for your domain from Firebase to Cloudflare Pages.

-Congrats!
-You've migrated your Firebase project to Cloudflare Pages.
+By completing this guide, you have successfully migrated your Firebase project to Cloudflare Pages.